SiriusHacks/SiriusHacks/README.md

 The project must be Chialisp-based.
 Even if  the team already launched a project in other blockchain infrastructure, they shall migrate the project to Chia Network using Chialisp.

 **Category (45%)** <br>
-To ensure the diversity of  Chia ecosystem, the players are required to adress certain issues, including Better Layer2, Better DeFi and Better NFT.
+To ensure the diversity of  Chia ecosystem, the players are required to address certain issues, including Better Layer2, Better DeFi and Better NFT.

 More attempts are also welcome, including but not limited to: decentralized computing, decentralized storage, privacy, decentralized identity, media and advertising, games, etc.